max-brod/HalfSwordModdingResources/README.md

 ### Assets
 Assets can be explored with any asset viewing tool for UE 5, e.g. the latest version of FModel.

-The assets have paths like `/Game/Assets/Weapons/`, `/Game/Assets/Armor/` and so on.
+The assets have obvious paths like `/Game/Assets/Weapons/`, `/Game/Assets/Armor/` and so on.

+### Spawning anything
+Spawning the assets or NPCs in the mod can be done by calling UE's `UWorld::SpawnActor()` function and supplying the class and other parameters, e.g. location or `FTransform` (location+rotation+scale).

+The assets must be loaded before they can be spawned.

+#### Despawning
+To despawn an object, call its `K2_DestroyActor()` method.